 - Heavy, at 2.2 pounds.

 It has a powerful, wide beam with four adjustable brightness levels, able to reach up to 88 yards.
-There’s also a 360-lumen turbo mode you can use for 30 seconds.
+There’s a turbo mode in the power settings that you can use for 30 seconds at 360 lumens.

-For hunting, this lamp includes a 13-lumen red light and a warm, 20-lumen High CRI beam.
+For hunting, this hands-free headlamp includes a red light of 13 lumens to preserve night vision and a warm High CRI beam of 20 lumens.
 It also has a flashing red mode, perfect for signaling, and as an emergency light.

-At 1.9 ounces, with the headband included, the lamp is very light.
+At 1.9 ounces, with the headband included, the Nitecore lamp is very light.
 It’s also compact enough to fit it into your jacket pocket.
-That makes it a versatile torch you can have with you for everyday use, as well as running or hiking.
+That makes it a versatile torch you can have with you for everyday use, as well as running, camping or hiking.
 It’s also water and dustproof, with an IP66 rating, so you can take it with you in any weather.

-This lamp recharges fast with a basic micro USB charger.
+This quality headlamp recharges fast with a basic micro USB charger.
 You’ll get a good 16 hours worth of runtime from a single charge on a low setting.
 On the high setting of 190 lumens, the battery life is about 5 hours.
-It has a battery level indicator, so you’ll know exactly how much you have left.
+The Nitecore has a battery indicator light, which is a good benefit to know exactly how much time you have left.

 You can use the light when charging, which comes in useful if you’re out and relying on an additional battery charge pack.